The-Marcy-Lab-School-Code-Challenges/cc-00-equality-operator/README.md

 ## Code Problems

-1. Write a function named `areBothSame`, that takes in two arguments and returns true if both arguments are equal in value, and returns false if not.
+1. Write a function named `areBothSame`, that takes in two arguments and returns true if both arguments are truthy in value, and returns false if not.
 ```
 areBothSame(true, 1) // returns true
 areBothSame("2", 2) // returns true